 The series

-tag also accepts non-continuous element sets.
+tag also accepts non-continuous sets.
 Simply use commas to separate any breaks in the sequence.

 4. Which of the following jersey numbers would you prefer to wear?